apreshill/rmd-graphite/content/home/band_one.md

   row4: "pagedown"
 ---

 Use R Markdown to develop your code and ideas in one reproducible document.
-Knit to produce results and create analyses ready to be shared.
+Knit plots, tables, and results together with narrative text, and create analyses ready to be shared.